Kanchana Ganga (1984 film): Plot

 Hearing the news of Prabhakar and Ganga's marriage, Kanchana's paternal uncle dies and Kanchana moves to a hostel.
 Prabhakar meets Mohan who was senior to him.
 Meanwhile Mohan sets his eyes on Ganga and gives Prabhakar a job and a house.
 Kanchana goes to Mohan's office for interview.
 Prabhakar tells her that he will recommend her for the job, but she leaves.
 Mohan sends Prabhakar to his branches in northern India to look into the accounts of his business and often visits Ganga in his absence and tries to molest her.
 Though reluctant at first, Ganga later makes love with Mohan.

 Jayasimha becomes an auto-rickshaw driver and tries to help Kanchana, but she rejects his help.
 When she is teased by rowdies, Jayasimha fights them and saves her.
 Jayasimha and the rowdies get arrested by police.
 Kanchana bails him out and they go to his home.
 She does first aid to him and stays there for the night.
-Meanwhile her hostel warden denies her entry as she styed overnight at an unknown man's house.
+Meanwhile her hostel warden denies her entry as she stayed overnight at an unknown man's house.
 Helpless, Kanchana goes to Jayasimha's house.
 He sells his auto-rickshaw and buys a taxi.
 Kanchana studies law with Jayasimha's help.
 She asks him to marry her, they marry and she becomes a lawyer.
 Jayasimha tells Kanchana that he is a post graduate and gold medalist and was falsely accused of murder.

-Mohan brings a man to Ganga and asks her to make love to him, which she rejects.
+Mohan brings a man to Ganga and asks her to have sex with him, which she rejects.
 Mohan tries to rape her and she kills him.
 Kanchana saves Ganga and all are united.